5p00kyy/model-manager/README.md

 ---

-**Model Manager v2.2.0** - A responsive TUI for GGUF model management with vibrant green theme
+**Model Manager v2.3.0** - A responsive TUI for GGUF model management with real-time download progress